-Food Styling Tips #1 – Consider Your Lattice Pattern.
+Tip #1 – Consider Your Pie Topper Pattern.

 This is the most interesting part of your food.
 You won’t need to focus or rely on a lot of props when there is lots of interest in your food.
 There are many patterns that we can make for the top of our pie to make people stop mid-scroll on Instagram.

 Before you make your pie, have a pattern in mind for your lattice.
 Head to my Pinterest Board: Pies to get some inspiration.

 Tip #2 – Think About The Colour of Your Ingredients.